Recovery-related non-fiction is hot and many of you have a stack of books by your bed to prove it.

 If 8.5 years of sobriety and 200+ Bubble Hour interviews have taught me anything, it’s that the story starts long before the drinking and the healing beings shortly after.
 The years of numbing are just a placeholder for pain, all white noise and black outs.

 I’ve recently completed my first novel and have high hopes of seeing it published.
 It’s a family saga spanning five decades on the Canadian prairies, exploring the impact of poverty, alcoholism and mental illness among family members in an era when such issues were hidden and misunderstood.

-I sent early drafts of my novel THE BURDEN PLACE to mainstream readers as well as people in recovery and received enthusiastic feedback from both demographics.
+I sent early drafts of my novel to mainstream readers as well as people in recovery and received enthusiastic feedback from both demographics.
 Those in recovery can recognize the subtleties woven through the narrative and identify strongly with those themes, while mainstream readers enjoy the ride without realizing the extent of the underlying messages.